ivanrazu/ivanrazu.github.io/_pages/cv.md

 * I. Ramirez Zuniga.
 (2014).
 "Mathematical Modeling of Immune Responses to Hepatitis C Virus Infection."
 Electronic Theses and Dissertations.
 Paper 2425. ([Link](https://dc.etsu.edu/etd/2425)).

 ## Talks and Poster Presentations

+* Talk: “ Modeling the Dynamics of Alveolar Macrophages and Interferon Gamma During Influenza Infection ”.
+SIAM conference on applications of dynamical systems (DS23), Portland OR, May 2023.
+* Poster presentation: ”Sequential interactions between RSV and pneumococcus in the nasopharynx of Zambian infants and mothers”.
+ReSViNET Conference, Lisbon Portugal, Feb 2023.
+* Talk: ”Modeling the Energy Consumption During An Acute Inflammatory Response and Sepsis”.
+SIAM conference on the life sciences (LS22) (virtual), July 2022.
 * Talk: "A Data-driven Mathematical Study of the Role of Energy in Sepsis".
 Society for Mathematical Biology (SMB21) (virtual),  June 2021.
 * Talk: "A Data-driven Mathematical Study of the Role of Energy in Sepsis".
 SIAM conference on the life sciences (DS21) (virtual), May 2021.
 * Talk: "A Data-driven Mathematical Study of the Role of Energy in Sepsis" at the Joint Mathematics Meetings (JMM), Denver CO, January 2020.